haskell-serbia/tutorials/dependent_types.md

 ## Local Assumptions

-GADTs or Generalized Algrbraic DataTypes is the Haskell extension that provides us with _local assumptions_.
+GADTs or Generalized Algebraic DataTypes is the Haskell extension that provides us with _local assumptions_.
 What does that mean?

 Well, let us look at some of the standard Haskell datatypes :